fortrabbit/blog/the-new-boarding-bonus.md

 ---
 title: New boarding bonus
 author: fl
 published: true
-excerpt: "Claim an extra credit for an even better test drive of our platform."
+excerpt: Claim an extra credit for an even better test drive of our platform.
 created: 2013-10-31
+tags:
+  - changelog
 ---

 UDPATE 2014: Boarding Bonus is not available any more.